aws-samples/cfn101-workshop/workshop/content/intermediate/operations/stack-policy-and-prevention-controls/_index.md

 ### **Lab Part 2 - DeletionPolicy**

-[DeletionPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html) is a CloudFormation resource attribute you configure on resources in your stack to preserve or backup resources in cases when the resource is removed from the stack, or when the stack is deleted.
-By default, CloudFormation will delete the resource on stack deletion if no `DeletionPolicy` is configured on the resource, or if its value is set to `Delete`.
+[DeletionPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html) is a CloudFormation resource attribute you configure for resources in your stack to preserve - or backup, in some cases - such resources when you e.g., remove the resource from the stack, or when you delete the stack.
+By default, CloudFormation will delete the resource on stack deletion if no `DeletionPolicy` is configured for the resource, or if its value is set to `Delete`.

-In this lab, you will first create a CloudFormation stack with an Amazon SNS topic resource, and set `DeletionPolicy` attribute value to `Retain` to preserve the resource.
+In this lab, you will first create a CloudFormation stack with an Amazon SNS topic resource, and set the `DeletionPolicy` attribute value to `Retain` to preserve the resource.
 You will then delete the stack, and check if the resource still exists.

 To get started, follow steps shown next: